Brilliant (band)

 Brilliant were a British pop/rock group active in the 1980s.
-Although not commercially successful and mauled by the critics, they remain notable because of the personnel involved – Martin Glover a.k.a.
+Although not commercially successful and not well received by critics, they remain notable because of the personnel involved – Martin Glover a.k.a.
 Youth of Killing Joke and subsequently a top producer/remixer; Jimmy Cauty, later to find fame and fortune as one half of the KLF; and (prior to the band signing with WEA) Ben Watkins a.k.a.
 Juno Reactor.
 Equally notable was their management (David Balfe), their record company A&R manager (Bill Drummond, the other member of the KLF), and songwriting and production team (Mike Stock, Matt Aitken and Pete Waterman known as Stock Aitken Waterman).